VegaDeftwing/OpGuidesHugoSrc/content/Design/ia.md

 {{< tip >}}

-Unfortunately, this page is nearly entirely Twitter embeds.
+This page is nearly entirely Twitter embeds.
 If you have something in your browser blocking these from working, this page won't be all that useful.
 Sorry!

 {{< /tip >}}

 {{< columns >}}

+{{< vale >}}

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">Added a lot of minor improvements, like camera limits, subtle lighting, dust particles and more <a href="https://twitter.com/hashtag/gamedev?src=hash&amp;ref_src=twsrc%5Etfw">#gamedev</a> <a href="https://twitter.com/hashtag/pixelart?src=hash&amp;ref_src=twsrc%5Etfw">#pixelart</a> <a href="https://twitter.com/hashtag/screenshotsaturday?src=hash&amp;ref_src=twsrc%5Etfw">#screenshotsaturday</a> <a href="https://t.co/KmSYW3iHml">pic.twitter.com/KmSYW3iHml</a></p>&mdash; Luis Moreno Jimenez (@more8bit) <a href="https://twitter.com/more8bit/status/904107654196469761?ref_src=twsrc%5Etfw">September 2, 2017</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>